 |Chicken drumsticks, chips and salad veg||Chicken and veg traybake|

 |Spaghetti and meatballs||Duck confit, chips and salad|

-We’ve skied all over the French Alps, from La Rosiere and Les Arcs to La Plagne and Meribel.
+We’ve skied all over the French Alps with our kids, from La Rosiere and Les Arcs to La Plagne and Meribel.
 Val Thorens has fast become one of our favourites.
-At 2,300m it has the altitude to weather (excuse the pun) warmer conditions which, in our changing climate, is increasingly becoming a concern for ski resorts.
+At 2,300m it has the altitude to weather (excuse the pun) warmer conditions which, in our changing climate, is increasingly becoming a concern for skiers and ski resorts.
 It has a wide choice of blues and a few greens for beginners and intermediates, plus some challenging reds and blacks.
 There is a good choice of restaurants on the mountain and some bordercross and snow parks for diversity.
 Most importantly Val Thorens sits on the edge of the 3 Valleys giving access to Meribel and even Courcheval with your lift pass.
 We enjoyed discovering the slopes of Orelle too.
-A lift pass for our family of four for 6 days cost €990.
+Lift passes for our family of four for 6 days cost €990.

 The children were enrolled into ESF ski school for morning lessons (9-11:45am) for six mornings.
 This cost €190 per child.
 It’s possible to add lunch and afternoon lessons to this at the time of booking.
 You can also choose to enrol your child into a Super6 group which guarantees a maximum of six children per class (ours had approximately 10-12 kids) at a higher cost.

 |6.30pm||Arrive Arras, have dinner out and overnight in Lens|